psychoinformatics-de/ipsy-docs/content/pages/tools/cli.rst

 globbing) that allows you to match the names of multiple files and/or directories.
 This is especially useful when running a command on many files at once.
-When globbing, the shell compares the pattern to files on the file system and expands the term into all matching file names.
+When globbing, the shell compares the pattern to files on the file system and expands the term to all matching file names.

 The most basic pattern is ``*``, which matches any number of any character(s).

 For example, the following will list all files in the current directing ending in ``.txt``::